kevgo/conc/README.md

 ### Alternatives

-- [gnu parallel](https://www.gnu.org/software/parallel): doesn't seem to support returning a proper exit code
+- [gnu parallel](https://www.gnu.org/software/parallel): does pretty much exactly this, but somehow doesn't seem to support returning a proper exit code